 If using black salt, use about 1/2 teaspoon, and the other 1/2 teaspoon regular mineral salt.
 Too much black salt may be overpowering.

 Feel free to change up the veggies, using at least 3 cups.
 Use an assortment of diced zucchini, mushrooms, peas, green bell peppers, finely chopped broccoli or carrots.
 Fresh herbs would be great too!

-If not use a non-stick muffin tin, lightly grease each muffin hole.
+Muffin tin.
+If not using a non-stick muffin tin, lightly grease each muffin hole.
 If using non-stick, the frittatas will fall out when turned over.
-You may need to gently tap the tin, upside down, gently on the a hard surface to release them.
+You may need to gently tap the tin, upside down, gently on a hard surface to release them.

 Nutritional facts include the optional 1/4 cup nutritional yeast.

 FOLLOW TSV on Facebook, Instagram, Pinterest, or RSS for more updates and inspiration!